robflop/megumin.love/Wiki-Api.md

 ## `GET /admin/logout`

-Logout route to stop being able to access admin-only routes.
+Logout route that disables access to admin-only routes upon use.

 ### Headers